UTC • Future of Work

 3. Human Support for AI Systems

+Even smart machines fail in unexpected moments.
 Consider self-driving taxis from Waymo.
 They can drive on their own—but if something goes wrong, passengers need reassurance from a human.

-These remote support workers must understand both:
+These remote support workers must understand both the technology and human emotions under stress.

 According to Cornerstone OnDemand's CEO, coding skills alone are no longer enough—communication and empathy now add real value.